zhimin-z/awesome-awesome-artificial-intelligence/README.md

 **Awesome Awesome Machine Learning** is a hand-cradfted curated list of awesome curated lists of many topics closely related to machine learning.

-_If you want to contribute to this list (please do), propose a pull request._
+_If you want to contribute to this list (please do), welcome to propose a pull request._

-_If you have any suggestion, critique, or question, raise an issue._
+_If you have any suggestion, critique, or question, please raise an issue._

 Also, a listed repository should be excluded if: